nksb92/rgb_led_tube/README.md

 # RGB LED TUBE

-In this repository is the code for the master and slaves from the arduinos.
+This repository contains the code for the arduinos, transmit and receive deveices, and for the app.